 Throughout this work, we have chosen $B_s$ to be $10^{15} \ {\rm G}$.
 However, the results we obtain are found to be largely independent of this parameter, as long as $B_s$ is not comparable to $B_0$.

-\subsection{Equations of State}
+\subsection{Equations of state}

-To describe the matter present within the star, we use a selection of phenomenological EOSs, constructed using the RMF approach.
-Here, the matter is modeled at the hadron level, with the interactions between the baryons, modeled using meson fields as mediators.
+To describe the matter present within the star, we use a selection of phenomenological EOS, constructed using the RMF approach.
+Here, the matter is modeled at the hadron level, with the interactions between the baryons modeled using meson fields as mediators.
 The meson field strengths are then set to their mean values as per the RMF approximation.
-Three such meson fields are included in this work - the scalar meson $\sigma$: describing attraction between baryons; the vector meson $\omega$: describing repulsion; and the isovector meson $\rho$: explaining isospin asymmetric interactions.
+Three such meson fields are included in this work - the scalar meson $\sigma$, describing attraction between baryons; the vector meson $\omega$, describing repulsion; and the isovector meson $\rho$, explaining isospin asymmetric interactions.

-RMF EOSs are constrained in two ways - they must be able to reproduce the observed NS properties, and they must reproduce the properties of symmetric nuclear matter (SNM) at saturation density ($n_0$).
+RMF EOS are constrained in two ways - they must be able to reproduce the observed NS properties, and they must reproduce the properties of symmetric nuclear matter (SNM) at saturation density ($n_0$).

-At the high densities present in NS cores, the presence of exotic particles is energetically favorable. ``Exotic" particles are those that do not exist in stable form under terrestrial conditions.
-In the present work, we have considered two such classes of exotic particles - hyperons (particles with at least one strange baryon in quark content) and $\Delta$ particles (non-strange baryons of spin $3/2$).
-Thus, we explore pure nucleonic ($npe\mu$) EOSs along with hyperon and $\Delta$ admixed ($npe\mu-Y\Delta$) EOSs.
+At the high densities present in NS cores, the presence of exotic particles is energetically favorable.
+Exotic particles are those that do not exist in stable form under terrestrial conditions.
+In the present work, we have considered two such classes of exotic particles - hyperons (particles with at least one strange baryon in quark content) and $\Delta$ particles (nonstrange baryons of spin $3/2$).
+Thus, we explore pure nucleonic ($npe\mu$) EOS along with hyperon and $\Delta$ admixed ($npe\mu-Y\Delta$) EOS.